Factbox - Reviews for films in main competition at Cannes 2013

 - THE PAST by Asghar Farhadi, Iran

 Stars: Berenice Bejo, Tahar Rahim, Ali Mosaffa.
-Synopsis: An Iranian man returns to Paris to finalise his divorce and is caught up in a family drama.
+Synopsis: An Iranian man returns to Paris to finalise his divorce and is caught up in an unravelling family drama.

 Average Critic Score: 2.8